nikclayton/afe/README.md

 ## Build the dummy backend

-The dummy backend listens on port 8080 and is a suitable backend for the proxy.
+The dummy backend parses the configuration file and starts listening on the addresses and ports defined in the `services` section.

 ```shell
 go build be/be.go